Hieromon/AutoConnect/README.md

 ## Change log

+### [1.3.4] Feb.
+25, 2022
+- Added enablement of credentials removal function with Open SSIDs menu.
+(Discussions #433)
+- Fixed AutoConnectOTA crashing if there is no OTA partition.
+- Fixed AutoConnectUpdate crashing if there is no OTA partition.
+- Migrate the CI platform to GitHub actions.

+##### Breaking changes:
+- Authentication has been applied to **RESET** menu.
+This avoids resetting modules in an unauthenticated state by direct access to `/_ac/reset`.

 ### [1.3.3] Jan.
 25, 2022
 - Fixed the missing initialization of MQTT parameter settings of mqttRSSI.ino example sketch.
 - Reverted the MQTT API endpoint of Thingspeak.com in the mqttRSSI example sketches.